Finally (CeCe Peniston song): Charts

-Finally 2008
+"Finally 2008"

-In the summer of 2008, the song was remixed by Kam Denny, an Australian DJ and producer, and Paul Zala, an electrohouse DJ based in Melbourne.
+In mid-2008, the song was remixed by Kam Denny, an Australian DJ and producer, and Paul Zala, an electrohouse DJ based in Melbourne.
 Subtitled as "Kam Denny & Paul Zala Remix", or rather "Vandalism Remix", the promotional single was released in Australia on Bimbo Rock, a local indie dance/electro label formed by TV Rock.
 The new adaptation gained underground house music popularity and entered the local Club Tracks Chart, topping for four weeks at number one.